X (Kristeen Young album)

-X is the fourth studio album by Kristeen Young.
+X is the fourth studio album by American singer-songwriter Kristeen Young.
 It is themed around various reversals of, and thoughts on, the Ten Commandments.

 The album was produced by Tony Visconti and engineered by Mario J. McNulty at Studio B, Looking Glass Studios.
 It features "Baby" Jeff White on drums, David Matos on guitar and a duet with Placebo's Brian Molko on No Other God.